 During pregnancy, a woman is at higher risk of contracting certain infections due to the changes happening in her body while the baby is developing.
 The rapid increase in hormone production along with the physical changes that come with pregnancy can put significant stress on the body and make it easier for bacteria to develop, especially in areas around the pelvis.

-There are several symptoms that could indicate you have a UTI.
+Several symptoms could indicate you have a UTI.
 A woman may experience one or multiple symptoms depending on how far along the infection is.
-Some women aren't immediately aware they have an infection, which is why it's important for pregnant women to have their urine regularly screened.
+Some women aren't immediately aware they have an infection, which is why pregnant women need to have their urine regularly screened.
 Symptoms of a UTI include:

 - Burning or painful urination